 We would expect players to spend something like:

 Saturday & Sunday – £20 a day.
 Monday to Wednesday – £5 a day.
 Thursday, Friday & Saturday – £30 a day.

-While all players must bring krona in cash with them, Sweden is increasingly becoming cash free and parents may wish to consider providing players with a pre-loaded card in addition to cash.
+While all players must bring some krona in cash with them, but do note that Sweden is nearly cash free and parents should provide players with a pre-loaded cash card in addition to cash.
 This can be topped up by parents during the week.
 We appreciate that children in the UK are less used to using cards for payment, but in Gothenburg it’s becoming increasingly unusual to pay by cash and each year we notice more and more shops no longer accepting cash.
-The cards can often be used to pay for any currency so they can use the card in the UK airport, if they have a chance of flight in Europe and also in Sweden.
+The cards can often be used to pay for any currency so they can use the card in the UK airport, to pay for things in Euros if they are flying non-direct also in Sweden.

 Currency Pre-paid cards such as £GBP cards from Fairfx or a Moneycard from the Post Office are often used by our staff.

 Our amounts are only a guideline (although parents should remember that Gothenburg is an expensive city compared to the UK) and parents will need to make their own decision on how much to give their son.

 Those transfering through a different country (needing Euros) can use the pre-paid international card to buy a drink or snack in the airport.

 Remember to give the players some £ sterling to get food and a drink at the airport if they don’t have a currency card.

 The players may hand money into their Head Coach to keep safe, but but no member of staff nor the Club will accept any responsibility for money which is lost or stolen.
 If you wish for your son/daughter to hand in some money, it must be in an envelope with their name on.
 Ensure small denominations because we can only give the players the notes you provide for them.